 Side yard and rear yard swales shall be analyzed as open channels with a triangular cross-section and a mowed turf grass surface.
 The minimum longitudinal slope should be 2 percent.
 Where hardship is demonstrated, 1.5 percent may be permitted.
 The maximum slope allowed is 25 percent.
 The swale shall have sufficient hydraulic capacity to convey the 100-year design storm peak flow rate with the appropriate freeboard clearances.
 For residential developments, there shall be not less than 1.5 feet of freeboard between the designer high water level in the swale and the lowest adjacent top of foundation when the home is adjacent to an over land flow route.
-For commercial developments, there shall be not less than 1.0 feet of freeboard between the design high water level in the swale and the lowest adjacent top and the lowest adjacent top of foundation when the swale and the lowest adjacent top of foundation when the swale and the lowest adjacent top of foundation high water level in the swale and the lowest adjacent top of foundation when the swale and the lowest adjacent top of foundation high water level in the swale and the lowest adjacent top of foundation.
+For commercial developments, there shall be no less than 1.0 feet of freeboard between the design high water level in the swale and the lowest adjacent top of foundation elevation.